How to claim your DOT - Tutorial Print

 2. Creating a new Polkadot account - IMPORTANT SECURITY NOTE

 If this is the first time you are creating an account, please pay extra attention to this.
-During this process, you will be shown your personal mnemonic seed (you can see an example from around 2:55min in the video).
+During this process, you will be shown your personal mnemonic phrase (you can see an example from around 2:55 min in the video).

-This mnemonic seed is the most important detail of your Polkadot account.
-It is your master private key to your DOTs.
-Whoever has those 12 words will be able to access your DOTs.
+This mnemonic phrase is the most important detail of your Polkadot account.
+It is your master private key to your DOT.
+Whoever has those 12 words will be able to access your DOT.
 It is therefore important that nobody but you ever sees those 12 words and it is also important that you never lose them.

 Please make sure that you are in a private location when you create your account, where no other person and no cameras can view your screen.
-Write them down on a piece of paper or store them on a USB stick that you never connect to the internet, and put them in a safe place.
-Do not screenshot them or save them in the cloud where they are vulnerable to attack.
+Write them down on a piece of paper and put them in a safe place.
+Do not screenshot them or save them in the cloud or other electronic media where they are vulnerable to attack.

-At the end of the account creation process, you will be given the option to download a backup file that also contains your private keys.
+At the end of the account creation process, a backup JSON file that also contains your private keys is downloaded on your computer.
 Same as the mnemonic phrase, store this file in an offline location.

-Your mnemonic seed or your backup file + password are the only ways to recover your account should you ever lose access to it (forgotten password, cleared cache, crashed computer, etc.).
-There is no third party (including Polkadot Support) that can help you if you lose your private keys.
+Your mnemonic phrase or your backup file + password are the only ways to recover your account should you ever lose access to it (forgotten password, cleared cache, crashed computer, etc.).
+There is no third party (including Polkadot Support) that can help you if you lose this recovery information.

 With that in mind, here is the full claims process demonstrated by Bill: